neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartIII/Security.rst

   resources you will never see entities matched by this resource, no matter how many ``GRANT`` privileges there might be set for other roles you also have.

-* TODO: Explain query rewriting via aspect to the persistence layer
-* NOTE: not working for DQL queries currently (only QOM!)

 Security for files aka secure downloads
 ---------------------------------------